 6. The Boiling Rock, Part 2 – 9.2 (Avatar)

 The Boiling Rock was a prison so tough and well defended that it was the only one in the entire world.
-The guards were well trained and ruthless in their execution.
 But when Fire Nation soldiers invaded, the prisoners managed to escape due to the clever and quick thinking of Sokka and his team.

 This episode is great in many ways: it gives us a well-made action sequence, an awesome fight scene between Zuko and Azula, an interesting backstory for Toph, and much more.
 This episode also establishes how much the war has changed since we last saw them – Earth Kingdom soldiers are fighting with honor now instead of just blindly following orders like before.